Greece Moments Greece Moments

 #4 Harbour town Pera Gialos

-Most holidaymakers who visit Astypalea set foot on land in Pera Gialos.
-Decades ago, it was only the loading port of the main town of Chora.
-Today it is a nice holiday resort, but it has grown unnaturally fast.
-Even today, new holiday accommodations are springing up like mushrooms.
+Most holidaymakers who visit Astypalea first set foot on land in Pera Gialos.
+Decades ago, it was merely the loading port for the main town of Chora.
+Today it is a pleasant holiday resort, though it has grown unnaturally fast.
+Even now, new holiday accommodations are springing up like mushrooms.

 Pera Gialos Astypalea Griechenland